shanscar/travel-planning-agent/README.md

 ## Customization

 You can modify the agents' system messages or add additional specialized agents to enhance the planning capabilities for specific travel needs.

-## License

-[Your License Information]

----
-Answer from Perplexity: pplx.ai/share